decentraland/adr/content/ADR-164-quests.poc.md

 It also will process all events received from Explorer/Kernel sessions and make progress to corresponding Quest instances.

-Users may ask for quests state and metrics, but completed Quests may be stored for a certain time if the system needs space or it may grow undefinetly.
+Users may ask for quests state and metrics, but completed Quests may be stored for a certain time if the system needs space or it may grow indefinitely.

 - The system should be able to process all events in parallel, in order to make progress in corresponding Quests.
 - The system should be able to accept connections and subscriptions to Quest instances.